VSoftTechnologies/FinalBuilder-VSO/docs/Installation.md

 To use the FinalBuilder Task in Team Foundation Build the task needs to be uploaded to your Team Foundation Server (TFS).
 This can either be your Visual Studio Online (VSO) account or an on premises TFS installation.

-Uploading the task requires the use of this repository, npm, and a microsoft tool called tfx-cli.
+Uploading the task requires the use of this repository, npm, and a Microsoft tool called tfx-cli.
 Below we provide the steps to install the FinalBuilder Task onto TFS from scratch.

 ### Repository Clone